chen-lin/chen-lin.github.io/_posts/2019-2-8-mooring.md

 3. [FEAMooring](https://github.com/old-NWTC/FEAMooring)
 4. [openmoor](https://github.com/chen-lin/openmoor)

-In addition, __moody__ has its API hosted at [Github](https://github.com/johannep/moodyAPI) along with tutorials and examples while the source code is yet not available.
+In addition, __moody__ has its API hosted at [GitHub](https://github.com/johannep/moodyAPI) along with tutorials and examples while the source code is not yet available.